 - Part I and Part II of the Graduate School application (combined in the on-line application)

-- Two (2) official transcripts of all academic work completed to date.
+- One official transcript of all academic work completed to date.
 To be consider "official", the transcripts must come from the issuing institution directly to the CU graduate program

 - A $50 non-refundable application fee* [credit card (on-line only), check, or money order].
 An application will not be processed without payment. *$70 for International applications.